websauna/websauna/docs/source/tutorials/deployment/intro.rst

 * The model emphasises the fact you have always a working source code state in a version control and you can take a step back if something fails.

 * A developer or developers run Websauna on their own computer for the development.
 They edit the source code files, the development web server automatically restarts itself and a developer refresh their web browser to see changes.
-Alternatively developers follow test-driven-developement (:term:`TDD`) model where each step of source code is written in conjugation with a corresponding test.
+Alternatively developers follow test-driven-development (:term:`TDD`) model where each step of source code is written in conjugation with a corresponding test.

-* They push the update source code to a Git version control.
+* They push the updated source code to a Git version control.

 * To make sure the changes did not break any prior features, :ref:`an automated test suite <testing>` **may be** run.
 Developers add new automated tests to cover new features they add.

-* The changes are merged to the master Git branch which is one going to be deployed on a production server.
+* The changes are merged to the master Git branch which is the one going to be deployed on a production server.

 * Before deploying on a production server the changes **may be** previewed in a private :term:`staging` environment.